Frequently Asked Questions

 The Board is an expert administrative tribunal.
 As such, it is not bound by strict rules of procedure and evidence, and may decide the best course of action to fulfill its mandate.

-Many tariff applications obtain a decision from the Board without the need for a hearing.
-It will generally hold a hearing when the application raises complex issues that need to be debated, or if there is a challenge from one or more of the parties.
+Many tariff applications obtain a decision from the Board without the need for an oral hearing.
+It will generally hold an oral hearing when the application raises complex issues that need to be debated, or if there is a challenge from one or more of the parties.

 As of April 2019, the Copyright Act provides that the period of application of a tariff is at least three calendar years.

 Once the minimum period has elapsed, collective societies may submit a new tariff proposal to take account of technological, economic or social changes which affect the market and the habits of users.